New brane-like solutions in modified four-dimensional Einstein-Gauss-Bonnet gravity: Summary and conclusion

 \section{Summary and conclusion}

 In this paper, we have tackled $2$-brane solutions in four-dimensional $EGB$ gravity.
-First, by solving the $EGB$ field equations for a flat domain-wall ansatz in the absence of matter fields, we found that its worldvolume is described by an $AdS_{4}$ metric, with the cosmological constant entirely sourced by a positive GB coupling constant, $\alpha>0$.
+First, by solving the $EGB$ field equations, which are the same in both formulations of $4D$ $EGB$, for a flat $2$-brane ansatz in the absence of matter fields, we found that its worldvolume is described by two copies of $AdS_{4}$, with the cosmological constant entirely sourced by a positive GB coupling constant, $\alpha>0$.
 As expected, this solution has no analog within GR, once the limit $\alpha\rightarrow 0$ is not well defined.

 In order to capture some properties of the aforementioned solution, we added a massive probe scalar field and then solved the corresponding Klein-Gordon equation in the bulk metric.
 However, since the $AdS_{4}$ metric possesses a singularity at the horizon in the usual Poincarè coordinates, we have obtained its description in Gaussian null coordinates which, in turn, has made it clear that $AdS_{4}$ can be viewed as a warped product between $AdS_{2}$ and $\mathcal{H}^{2}$, and also its regularity at the horizon.
 By solving the wave equation in this non-singular coordinate system, we were able to find the normalizable and non-normalizable modes that play an important role in the choice of the boundary conditions to eliminate the contributions stemming from the boundary.
 In fact, we have found that only the normalizable modes lead to the vanishing of the boundary term.
 Such a requirement is attained by imposing a quantization condition on the separation constant that appears in Eqs. \eqref{qc} and \eqref{qc1}.